- Do Your Homework Before Buying a Veterinary Practice

 Strong recurring revenue makes your transition smoother.

-- Condition of surgery suites, dental machines, imaging, kennels
+Equipment can make or break operations:- Condition of surgery suites, dental machines, imaging, kennels

 - Practice management system in use (e.g., AVImark, eVetPractice, Cornerstone)